 Those processing fees are pretty unusual, and one of the few things we'd mark Saatva down on.
 None of Saatva's closest competitors charge a fee for exchanges or returns.

 Saatva ships its mattresses with a non-prorated lifetime warranty.
 If there's a defect within the first two years, you'll get a free replacement.
 From year three onward, Saatva will repair or replace your mattress; you'll just need to pay a $149 processing fee.

-Saatva Classic mattress review: one year on
+Saatva Classic mattress review: Year-long test

 A freelance writer, content marketing writer, and digital strategist, Diana Kelly Levey lives in Long Island, NY, with her husband, son and adopted dog.
 We asked what her mattress is like a year later - and if anything has changed.

 TG: How long have you had the Saatva Classic mattress?

 Diana Kelly Levey: A little over one year.

 DKL: It felt like a 7 [out of 10] when I first got it.
 I might say it's about 6.5 now.
 It felt quite firm at first after sleeping on a seven-year-old innerspring mattress so the support was noticeable.
 Now, it still feels supportive but not quite as firm, but I'm okay with that.